FDA-MyStudies/install-script/README.md

 ### Running tests Locally

-An advantage of having a "purely bash" testing framework is the ability to just add the `shunit2` source file into one's repo, so you'll both find it within the `test` directory and excluded from shells script linting in the github actions.
+An advantage of having a "purely bash" testing framework is the ability to just add the `shunit2` source file into one's repo, so you'll both find it within the `test` directory and excluded from shell script linting in the github actions.

-Since a copy of the `shunit2` source code exists in this repo, the tests are self-contained and assuming they have execute permissions, can be run simply as:
+Since a copy of the `shunit2` source code exists in this repo, the tests are self-contained and, assuming they have execute permissions, can be run simply as:

 ```bash
 ./test/internals.sh